Arnav-Ajay/ffmpeg/README.md

 	get_data() : Fetches data from json file to File and Session Object

+	get_smallest_st() : Returns the smallest start time in the session files

+	get_greatest_et() : Returns the gratest end time in the session files

 	get_audio_component() : Seperates Audio Component from input files

 	get_video_component() : Seperates Video Component from input files

 	check_num_audios() : Return mixed audio for no. of audios < 3.
 This is the first step of mixing audios together

+	create_sub_output() : Returns list of overlaid video component of each time interval

 	create_output() : Creates output for more than 1 input files

 	empty_temp() : Deletes all files in Temp folder